tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   **Answer:** String

-* Why Alpaca may be considered a FinTech disrupter?
+* Why might Alpaca be considered a FinTech disrupter?

   **Answer:** Alpaca is changing the way developers and consumers can get access to FinTech data.
 Not only is Alpaca providing a technology platform to get access to FinTech data, but it is also providing analytic and insight products to make data-driven decisions.